 2. Focus on visualization

 Students must be provided with as much visual presentation of the topics as possible.
 Try drawing the problem to understand it better from every aspect.
-Our memory retain charts and diagrams way longer than reading paragraph about it.
-They must be encouraged to visualise mathematical problems.
+Our memory retains charts and diagrams way longer than reading a paragraph about it.
+They must be encouraged to visualize mathematical problems.
 Help students analyze and jot down important points represented by it.

 1. Relate concepts to real life situations

-Probably the best possible way to learn anything new is by visualizing it in a real life occurrence.
+Probably the best possible way to learn anything new is by visualizing it in a real-life occurrence.
 The more you do it the more clarity of the concept you will get.
 Teachers must encourage the students to openly express their opinion about the topic.
-Try to teach math with real life applications.
+Try to teach math with real-life applications.
 Ask him/her — How many cars are parked?
-How many spoons of sugar you want in your tea?
+How many spoons of sugar do you want in your tea?
 How many sides and corners does a kite have?
-Once the child get a good grip on these, move to a little more complicated ones.
+Once the child gets a good grip on these, move to a little more complicated ones.
 Doing this repeatedly will build confidence in the child and his/her ability to analyze things both mathematically as well as visually.
-Give them space to relate the concepts to objects nearby, any past stories, incidents etc. Let them reverse engineer it and play with ‘What would happen if?’ kinda activities.
+Give them space to relate the concepts to objects nearby, any past stories, incidents, etc. Let them reverse engineer it and play with ‘What would happen if?’ kinda activities.

-Strategies at home doesn’t necessarily have to target mathematics directly.
+Strategies at home don’t necessarily have to target mathematics directly.
 It’s all about providing a comforting environment where a dyscalculic individual may further explore his/her abilities.
-Parents role is crucial for mental and emotional support.
+The parent’s role is crucial for mental and emotional support.
 Encouragement is a prescription that can go a long way in building a strong mindset in dyscalculics.

 5. Practice with assistive devices for self correction

-Use of Assistive devices are generally restricted while practicing classroom work but in case of dyscalculia, this could actually helps them strengthen their number sense.
+Use of Assistive devices is generally restricted while practicing classroom work but in the case of dyscalculia, this could actually help them strengthen their number sense.
 It is necessary, however, to know how and where exactly a child struggles in mathematics to find the most suitable assistive technology.
 If struggles in basic operations and calculations, let them use calculators for the moment.
-It will actually helps them understand how they arrive at the answer.
-Some of the other assistive devices that could be used are Graph paper, Drawing tool, math notation tools, abacus and graphic organizers.
+It will actually help them understand how they arrive at the answer.
+Some of the other assistive devices that could be used are Graph paper, Drawing tool, math notation tools, abacus, and graphic organizers.